 When it came to talking about how he wanted to remember in bronze, Link was adamant that he wanted a realistic sculptural portrait of himself as he looked during WWII.
 He said, “I don’t want to be remembered as an old guy.
-What the fun in that!”
+What’s the fun in that!”

-Slater paid great attention to all the little details of Piazzo’s portrait and to the accuracy of his full uniform.
+Slater paid great attention to all the little details of WWII veteran Piazzo’s portrait and to the accuracy of his full military uniform.
 The finely finished life size bronze casting was installed in the new Humane Society Museum in Reno, Nevada.
 It was unveiled during a live telethon on April 23rd, 2006.
 Link loved animals and donated more than a million dollars to the Nevada Humane Society so they could increase the size of their facility and house more animals waiting for adoption.

 In 1938, Link and his brother Chet, founded The Sportsman sporting goods store in Reno, Nevada.
 A career that would last 60 years.
 Link served as president of the Western Sporting Goods Association and National Sporting Goods Association.
 His business was selected as the National Winner of the Leadership Award in the sporting goods industry for small and medium volume retailers.
 He was also involved in a number of land development projects, including three shopping centers in Reno and was a founding member of Hidden Valley Residential Community.
 He served on the Board of Directors for 55 years and was President for 23.

-Link was an active member in a number of community organizations and was awarded a numerous honors for his civic activities.
+Link was an active member in a number of community organizations and was awarded numerous honors for his civic activities.
 He was the voice of UNR football and basketball games and the co-host of the Sportman’s Corner television show, later known as Sportman’s Trails.

 Later in life, philanthropy became Link’s calling including donations to Reno High School, Nevada Humane Society, University of Nevada Reno Athletic Department, Reno YMCA, Reno Rotary, Rotary International, Saint Mary’s Hospital, City of Reno Community Center, Pet Network Animal Friends of Incline Village, among others.